 Apart from the above quantitative results supporting the design iteration process, we wanted to develop a more fundamental understanding of the process from a qualitative point of view.
 To accomplish this we analyzed the users' reflective descriptions throughout their design process, that were verbally initiated by the study administrators' questions.
 We found that the users associated relevant information and contextual knowledge to their spaceship designs that motivated them to make specific changes.
-We categorized the reflections into two broad categories: functional contexts and topical contexts.
+We categorized the reflections into an hierarchical structure (Figure.
+6) containing two broad categories: function-based contexts and formbased contexts.
+These categories are explained in detail in the following sections.

-5.1 Functional Contexts
+5.1 Function-based Contexts